flitz-be/landing-page/content/faq/_index.md

 The fees are (at the moment) 1.5%.
 The BTC-EUR rate that you get is dependent on our upstream liquidity provider, but we will ensure you get a very sharp rate.
 {{</ faq >}}
 {{< faq "What if I don't withdraw" >}}
-When you do not respond to our withdrawal requests for 2 weeks, we will invalidate the pending withdrawal and consider the funds as forfeited.
+Currently, nothing.
+But we are working on a system to encourage users to withdraw as soon as possible, because we do not want to hold your money for you.
 {{</ faq >}}
 {{< faq "How do the contacts work?" >}}
 #### Where are contacts stored